awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ```
 SELECT invoice_id, sum(amount) FROM billing_event targeted
 WHERE
-  --invoice_id is only not null for invoiced records AND disbursed records linking them to related disbursement -> no need to filter more precisely
+  -- invoice_id is only not null for invoiced records AND disbursed records
+  -- linking them to related disbursement -> no need to filter more precisely
   invoice_id in ('XXX','YYY')
   -- filter out failed disbursements
   AND not exists